awawa-dev/HyperHDR/README.md

 ### Features:

-* Really low CPU on SoCs like Raspberry Pi
+* Really low CPU usage on SoCs like Raspberry Pi
 * HDR color correction
 * support for multitreading for USB grabbers
-*

 ## License
 The source is released under MIT-License (see http://opensource.org/licenses/MIT).<br>